corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/api-flows.md

 transaction fail to verify it, or the receiving flow (the finality handler) fails due to some other error, we then have a scenario where not all parties have the correct up to date view of the ledger (a condition where eventual consistency between participants takes longer than is normally the case under Corda’s [eventual consistency model](https://en.wikipedia.org/wiki/Eventual_consistency)).
-To recover from this scenario, the receiver’s finality handler will automatically be sent to the node-flow-hospital where it’s suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules explained in [flow hospital runtime behaviour](../../../../../en/platform/corda/4.7/enterprise/node/node-flow-hospital.html#flow-hospital-runtime).
+To recover from this scenario, the receiver’s finality handler will automatically be sent to the node flow hospital where it’s suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules explained in [flow hospital runtime behaviour](../node/node-flow-hospital.html#run-time-behaviour).
 This gives the node operator the opportunity to recover from the error.
 Until the issue is resolved the node will continue to retry the flow on each startup.
 Upon successful completion by the receiver’s finality flow, the ledger will become fully consistent once again.